18th May 2020

 Updated to include both clamp and min-max methods.

-Easy-peasy, stretch & squeezy.
+Easy-peasy, stretch & squeezy

 In this example the font size is set at 1rem (16px) up to 48rem (768px) viewport width.
 It then starts increasing to meet the upper defined value 2em (32px) at 120rem (1920px) wide.

-All controlled by a single CSS statement.
+All controlled from a single CSS statement.

 Remember to define all font-sizes in em, rem or percent.

 Font scaling doesn't stop at the top setting but continues to increment at the same rate.